New addition: California Department of Public Health HAI program tools for monitoring infection prevention, see resources page.

 APIC's mission is to improve health and patient safety by reducing risks of infection and other adverse outcomes.
 The Association's more than 14,000 members have primary responsibility for infection prevention, control and epidemiology in healthcare settings around the globe.
 APIC's members are nurses, epidemiologists, physicians, microbiologists, quality and patient safety professionals, clinical pathologists, laboratory technologists, public health professionals and healthcare executives.
 APIC advances its mission through education, research, consultation, collaboration, public policy, practice guidance and credentialing.

-APIC members are part of an expansive and diverse network of experienced professionals who share a common bond through their committment to reducing the risk of infection and improving patient outcomes.
+APIC members are part of an expansive and diverse network of experienced professionals who share a common bond through their commitment to reducing the risk of infection and improving patient outcomes.

 APIC members receive deep discounts on products, services, and educational opportunities.
 To renew your membership or to join, go to www.apic.org or call (202) 789-1890.